lexor/twtxt/README.md

 [![Sourcegraph](https://sourcegraph.com/github.com/prologic/twtxt/-/badge.svg)](https://sourcegraph.com/github.com/prologic/twtxt?badge)

-twtxt is a [twtxt](https://twtxt.readthedocs.io/en/latest/) client in the form of a web application. !and command-line client.
+twtxt is a [twtxt](https://twtxt.readthedocs.io/en/latest/) client in the form of a web application. ~and command-line client.
 It supports multiple users and also hosts user feeds directly.
 It also  has a builtin registry and search.~

 There is also a publically (_free_) service online available at: